Understanding the Victorian Kitchen

 Preparing and cleaning up after meals was an "all hands" operation — or, at least, all female hands.
 Meals were the responsibility of the wife and daughters of the household.

 It took, on average, 44 hours a week to prepare, serve, and clean up after meals.
-(Add to that the average 27 hours per week spent in house cleaning and laundry, and it is clear that the Victorian homemaker was a very, very busy person indeed).
+Forty-four hours!
+(Add to that the average 27 hours per week spent in house cleaning and laundry, and it is clear that a Victorian homemaker was a very busy person indeed).

 Only a few Victorian families had hired cooks.
 Our modern perception (based apparently on old British movies) that anyone well-off enough to own a house was probably able to afford a cook is far from reality.
 In actual fact, according to the census records of the period, barely 25% of Victorian middle-class households had servants of any kind, and most of these were part-time.

 Obviously, creating an inwardly oriented Victorian kitchen requires a lot of space.
-We calculate that the minimum size for a Victorian kitchen is 11' x 16', larger is better.
-Luckily, most Victorian homes either have the space or can create the space with a little wall re-arranging.
+We calculate that the minimum size for a Victorian kitchen is 11' x 16', and larger is better.
+Luckily, most Victorian homes either have the space or can create the space with a little wall rearranging.

 An inward-oriented kitchen fits a modern lifestyle.
-In many ways, the inward kitchen makes kitchen tasks easier by having most functions centrally located.
-Those who have inward kitchen rave about them, and how functional they truly are.
+In many ways, the inward orientation makes kitchen tasks easier by having most functions centrally located.
+Those who have inward kitchen rave about them and how functional they truly are.

 Which, of course, begs the question: if kitchens oriented inward are so useful, why did we ever change to outward-oriented kitchens?